Our heritage and how we’re here to entertain you, year after year.

 Carnival – 1971

-Now, we are approaching the 76th Carnival in 2018 in its current format.
-Bigger, better and more colourful than ever, but still organised by a dedicated team of volunteers.
+Now bigger, better and more colourful than ever, but still organised by a dedicated team of volunteers.

 For a grand three days out at the seaside, come to Aldeburgh Carnival.